Year 5 Autumn 1

-I look forward to continuing to work with you and your children for our final term together in Year 5.
+I look forward to continuing to work with you and your children for our first half term together in Year 5.

 Please have a look at our E-Safety pages and check that your child is being safe online at home.
 We do our best in school to educate about online safety, but if this is enforced at home as well, we can really help protect your children.
 We have had a focus on E-Safety recently, especially as it was Safer Internet Day on 6th February.
 Click the link below to see the children's E-Safety page on the school website.